1) Do I need a referral from a doctor or specialist?

 4) How much therapy will I/my child need?/ How often do I need to come?

 Your therapist will work with you to determine the frequency of therapy that best suits you/your child.
 Generally, we recommend that you attend therapy either weekly or fortnightly.
-Occasionally, once a month may also be suitable, or a block of more intense therapy may also be helpful for some.
+Occasionally, once a month may also be suitable, or a block of more intense therapy may also be helpful.
 We understand that you are also concerned about the total number of sessions required to help you reach your goals.
 Every person and chid is very different, and while we can sometimes give you a guide we can’t predict just how quickly progress will occur.
 We recommend you talk to your therapist about what they recommend and also let the therapist know your thoughts on how many sessions you would like to attend.

 5) Can I access public Occupational Therapy/Speech Pathology at the same time?